 Redirected aggression is particularly tricky because it can shatter a peaceful multi-cat household in seconds.
 Imagine two cats lounging companionably when suddenly a loud noise startles them or they spot a strange cat through the window.
 In that moment of fear and adrenaline, one cat might attack the other simply because she’s there.
 These incidents require immediate and complete separation, followed by a careful reintroduction process as if the cats were strangers.

-The Role of Scent and Pheromones in Feline Peace
+The Role of Scent and Pheromones

 Cats navigate their world primarily through scent, which we often overlook because we’re such visual creatures.
-Synthetic pheromone products designed to mimic the calming facial pheromones cats produce when they feel safe can genuinely help reduce tension in multi-cat households.
+Synthetic pheromone products designed to mimic the calming facial pheromones cats produce when they feel safe can help reduce tension in multi-cat households.

 Position diffusers in areas where conflicts commonly occur, but avoid placing them directly next to litter boxes.
 Cats have mixed feelings about toileting near heavy scent markers, even calming ones.
 Give the product at least a week to take effect; pheromones create subtle changes in mood rather than immediate behavioral shifts.